JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-0/Phase-0-Agent-Prompts.md

 ### Prompt A1 — Repository hygiene and conventions
 Objective:
-- Create repository hygiene artifacts and conventions aligned with ADRs and Goose v1.12 practices.
+- Create repository hygiene artifacts and conventions aligned with ADRs and goose v1.12 practices.

 Inputs and references:
 - Read: